Napoleon Bonaparte is Green, M. de Bourrienne is Royal Blue, and other Notables are Brunt Orange.

 Man, calling himself a rational creature, often forgets how little he differs from the common animal.
 Knowing nothing else to do, an ant walks along the well-trod path to gather food for the anthill.
 A fish follows the fish swimming ahead, not considering a deviant way, until the day he dies.
 A peasant woman, the sun filling her eyes with the message of a new day, gets up and, joining her fellow womenfolk, makes a trip to the same well she and her ancestors have used for centuries.

-Among animals, this mysterious force is called instinct; among humans, custom.
-It is a force stronger than misery, hunger, and deprivation.
-Only time is mightier.
+This mysterious force is called instinct in animals and custom in humans.
+It is a force stronger than misery, hunger, and deprivation; only time is mightier.

 18th-century France was different from the rest of history.
 Custom ruled with an iron grip, letting only a few see the world beyond.